stormreaever/derevon-setting/src/book/gnoll-attack.md

 If the party seems reluctant to help out, a teen girl (name of Stabler) will volunteer and hopefully spark their sense of duty.
 If they still don't volunteer, the Hunter will scoff and insult the honor of the residents of Bryder.

 The PCs are free to ask the hunter for details and villagers for supplies as they head out.
-The smith offers his finest sword (a *masterwork shortsword*) to the PCs.
-An elder tells them of encounters she had with gnolls long ago, and offers a protective *amulet*.
+The smith offers his finest sword (a [masterwork shortsword](#masterwork-shortsword)) to the PCs.
+An elder tells them of encounters she had with gnolls long ago, and offers a [protective amulet](#protective-amulet).
 She mentions that gnolls are noctural.
 The hunter warns of other dangers in the forest and those who are village residents share their knowledge of the surrounding area (written in their hand-out notes with the character).

 ### The Woods